the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-core-team.md

 _Last updated: February 2024_

-These calls were retired in early 2024 due to changes in the governance structure of _The Turing Way_ project.
-The reformated call centers a public "forum"-style call over the format of closed meeting space.
+These calls were retired in early 2024 due to changes in the governance structure of _The Turing Way_ project, and the needs of the project more broadly.

 1. **The boundaries of the "core" team were not well defined from the beginning**